 It is nearly impossible to make a mistake here.
 Simply adjust the shape of a penguin to the circles.
 Yes, it is that simple.

 The penguin we are about to draw has its head turned upward on the side.
 So the beak is visible in its entire length and thus it is easy to draw.

 Draw two ellipses, something similar as if you were drawing a snowman.
 See that the ellipses I drew are consisting of many lines crossing each other.

 It is not necessary to draw a perfect ellipse in the beginning.
 Relax and gently draw as many lines as you consider necessary.
 We’ll erase them in the following steps.

 Now, mark the wings of a penguin by simple one line, just make a rough sketch of a wing as you see on the picture.

 On the bird’s head draw a weak line representing the center of the beak.
-This is the direction where the penguin has its head turned to.
+This is the direction where the penguin has its head turned.

-Large ellipse on the body and small circle are the basis that serves us to get an idea about the total size of a penguin.
+A large ellipse on the body and a small circle is the basis that serves us to get an idea about the total size of a penguin.